I’ve heard that there are techniques to properly using a hammer. Is this true, and what kinds of hammers do you recommend for mechanics?

 Handle type should be considered when you buy a hammer.
 Wooden handles are less expensive and generally lighter, but they don’t absorb shock like a fiberglass or composite handle, so to reduce long-term wear and tear on your body, better handles are worth consideration.

-Hammer heads are available in a variety of materials for many different applications.
+Hammer heads are available in a variety of shapes, sizes and materials for many different applications.
 Plastic-tipped hammers eliminate scratching and damage caused by metal-to-metal contact.
 Bronze- and brass-tipped hammers are commonly used in transmission work for gears, bearing and bearing race installation, or any other application where the force of metal-to-metal is required but critical surfaces cannot be damaged; the softer metal will mar before causing damage.

 Soft-blow hammers and rubber-head mallets are used to prevent damage and dents on items such as hubcaps.